Monday, August 11, 2025

 This blog has been sitting in my bones for some time.
 With midwinter consciousness around me, I want to reach for illumination.
 I want to write something of promise and with inspiration.
 However, the rain and dark clouds make it difficult to find motivation and anticipation for the upcoming season here in north coastal California.

 Thus, when my motivation wanes and I have a loss of direction and purpose, I can always find an incentive when my thoughts turn towards my ancestors and reflect upon their journey and histories.
 The seasons always guided my ancestors, just as the seasons direct me to pay attention to the earth’s voices.
 Unfortunately, most of us in settler society today pay little attention to transitional experiences.
 We direct our thoughts far ahead of us on our Earth walk.
 But when I place my attention on the Earth, my thoughts are not ahead of me.
-They are there in the present moment.
+They are here in the present moment.
 I find I am addressing the relationships I have with the land and the immediate environment in which I live.
 This wisdom comes so much easier when I can explore more on the land, instead of looking out as the winter spirit has a firm hold on all our lives.

 So what do I do when I can’t easily connect to the land and Mother Earth?
 Well, that did not stop my ancestors.
 The elements were not foes, but part of their lives that they lived.
 Like our brothers and sisters of the animal kingdom, they are part of the elements.
 Even with a changing season, many come out to acknowledge and greet it.
 There was such a different attitude towards change amongst the ancestors compared to our modern humans.
 Today, it is easy to assess that change is uncomfortable or an unwilling dance partner.
 Who wants to get soaked to the bone in the cold winter while trying to have a relationship with the land?
 I must remind myself that a relationship is not just an exalted moment where a merging of energies and consciousness may come together.
 Relationship is also about working together to build something that has meaning and longevity.
 Though seasons may seem transient, they never are.
 They consistently return, and that is a certainty.
-Perhaps many of us have taken an attitude of being transient and mobile too flippantly that we lose the connections that help us understand the value of what building relationship mean.
+Perhaps many of us have taken an attitude of being transient and mobile too flippantly that we lose the connections that help us understand the value of what building relationships means.
 Therefore, I make myself get out on the land, even though it is pouring rain.
-I prefer to check the weather for a break during its emotional moments, but I visit the greenhouse.
+I prefer to check the weather during its emotional moments, but I visit the greenhouse.
 I examine the old planting boxes to determine what maintenance they need and explore for potential new life in areas where perennials live.
 Most of all, I rejoice and thank all those plant relatives that have returned to be with me.
-Otherwise I lose the flow of contact and before long I don’t understand what has happened and discover plant relatives that may have needed help on winter’s journey are no longer there.
+Otherwise, I lose the flow of contact, and before long I don’t understand what has happened and discover plant relatives that may have needed help on winter’s journey are no longer there.
 Then, I am deeply saddened and guilt-ridden for the neglect.
 I don’t like to feel like that.

-Transitional awareness, (such as what I have minimally gleaned), directed my ancestors to reunite and place their efforts in intentional consciousness through ceremony.
+Transitional awareness (such as what I have minimally gleaned), directed my ancestors to reunite and place their efforts in intentional consciousness through ceremony.
 Through ceremony, we gain awareness of what is and what lives in the hearts of all participants.

 Chief Caleen Sisk of the Winnemen Wintu explained to me about ceremony: